 - EV(A) is one of the best residential rate schedules in the country for energy storage customers.

 Similar to the other two IOU's in California, PG&E will ultimately default all of its customers onto TOU rates.
 That is currently scheduled for October of 2020.
-Grandfathering protections for residential customers who qualify will last for 5 years from date of PTO (permission to operate).
+Grandfathering protections for residential customers who qualify will last for 5 years from the date of PTO (permission to operate).
 It's important to note that rates and the $/kWh costing amounts are not grandfathered, only the time-of-use periods are.
 Residential customers who qualify for grandfathering include:

 - NEM-1 customers who opted to be on a TOU rate before new TOU rate periods are implemented